t-aymen/Heavy_Machines_Regression_and_Time_series_Analysis/README.md

 # Heavy Machines Sales - Regression and Time-series Analysis

 ## Context and Scope
-The goal of this project is to predict the sale price of a particular piece of heavy equiment sold at an auction based on it's usage, equipment type, and configuration.
-The data is sourced from auction result postings and includes information on usage and equipment configurations, created and publically published by Fast Iron on Kaggle.
+The project involves predicting the auction sale prices of bulldozers using historical data from the Bluebook for Bulldozers competition on Kaggle.
+The dataset includes various features such as equipment types, usage, and configurations to build robust machine learning models.
+The data is sourced from auction result postings, created and publically published by Fast Iron on Kaggle.

 <b>About Fast Iron</b>